philippebeck/animadio/README.md

 Source files are written with Sass in SCSS to offer better flexibility, simplified scalability & a project more maintainable over time.

-Animadio library is composed only of CSS source code : jQuery, or even Javascript, are not included or needed in production...
+Animadio library is composed only of CSS source code : jQuery is not included or needed in production...

 Grunt is the only JavaScript app used in the framework development side for recursive tasks (concat, source map, webkit & min) to build the library file (but it can be used to concat CSS elements of your choice)